British Army during the French Revolutionary and Napoleonic Wars: Waterloo campaign 1815

+It appeared that war was finally over, and arrangements for the peace were discussed at the Congress of Vienna.
+But on 26 February 1815, Napoleon escaped from Elba and returned to France, where he raised an army.
+By 20 March he had reached Paris.
+The Allies assembled another army and planned for a summer offensive.
 Basing themselves in Belgium, the Allies formed two armies, with the Duke of Wellington commanding the Anglo-Allies, and Gebhard Leberecht von Blücher commanding the Prussians.
 Napoleon marched swiftly through France to meet them, and split his army to launch a two-pronged attack.
 On 16 June 1815, Napoleon himself led men against Blücher at Ligny, while Marshall Ney commanded an attack against Wellington's forward army at the Battle of Quatre Bras.
 Wellington successfully held Quatre Bras, but the Prussians were not so successful at Ligny, and were forced to retreat to Wavre.
-Hearing of Blücher's defeat on the morning of 17 June, Wellington ordered his army to withdraw on a parallel course to his ally; the British and Belgians took position near the Belgian village of Waterloo.
+Hearing of Blücher's defeat on the morning of 17 June, Lord Wellington ordered his army to withdraw on a parallel course to his ally; the British and Belgians took position near the Belgian village of Waterloo.

 On the morning of 18 June, one of the greatest ever feats of British arms began: The Battle of Waterloo.
 The British, Dutch, Belgian, Nassau and German troops were posted on higher ground south of Waterloo.
 There had been heavy rain overnight and Napoleon chose not to attack until almost midday.
 The delay meant that the Prussians had a chance to march towards the battle, but in the meantime, Wellington had to hold on.
 The French started their attack with an artillery bombardment.
 The first French attacks were then directed against the Chateau of Hougemont down from the main ridge.
 Here British and Nassau troops stubbornly defended the Hougomont buildings all day; the action eventually engaging a whole French Corps which failed to capture the Chateau.
 At half past one, the Anglo-Allied Army was assaulted by d'Erlon's infantry attack on the British left wing but the French were forced back with heavy losses.

 Later in the afternoon, British troops were amazed to see waves of cavalrymen heading towards them.
 The British troops, as per standard drill, formed infantry squares (hollow box-formations four ranks deep) after which the French cavalry was driven off.
 The British position was critical after the fall of La Haye Sainte, but fortunately, the Prussians started entering the battlefield.
 As the Prussian advance guard began to arrive from the east, Napoleon sent French units to stabilise his right wing.
 At around seven o'clock, Napoleon ordered his Old and Middle Guard to make a final desperate assault on the by now fragile Allied line.
 The attack was repulsed.
 At that point Wellington stood up and waved his hat in the air to signal a general advance.
 His army rushed forward from the lines in a full assault on the retreating French.
 Napoleon lost the battle.